wagtail/nextjs-loves-wagtail/README.md

 ![Browser screenshot of "Welcome to your new Wagtail site!" page, with teal egg above the title, and links to different resources.
 The page is shown inside a browswer tab, with browser URL bar at the top](tutorial_screenshots/wagtail/tutorial_1.png)

-You can now access the administrative area at <http://127.0.0.1:8000/admin>.
+You can now access the administrative area at <http://127.0.0.1:8000/admin> using the superuser account you created.
 Here’s what it will look like once we start adding content:

 ![Screenshot of Wagtail’s dashboard, with "Welcome to the mysite Wagtail CMS" heading, 1 page, 0 images, 0 documents.
 Underneath is a "Your most recent edits" section, with the Home page listed](tutorial_screenshots/wagtail/tutorial_2.png)